bartw/GramophoneRT/README.md

 * Login / Logout
 * Search releases
 * Remember credentials

-The following features are almost done.

 * Sync wantlist / collection
 * View wantlist / collection
 * Remember wantlist / collection
 * View individual release

-I will also publish all my code in this repository in the near future.

 Problems, questions and suggestions
 -